peteroupc/html3dutil/tutorials/filters.md

 * The `ShaderProgram` class holds data on shader programs.
 Each shader program consists of a _vertex shader_ and a _fragment shader_.
-Graphics filters are essentially part of a fragment shader and thus processes pixels.
+Graphics filters are essentially part of a fragment shader and thus process pixels.
 (Vertex shaders, which process vertices of triangles, lines, and points, are not discussed on this page.)
 * The `makeEffect` method creates a shader program and compiles it, using the graphics filter as part of the program's fragment shader.
 Since shader programs must also have a vertex